Franklin Springs, Georgia

 Franklin Springs is a city in Franklin County, Georgia, United States.
 The population was 952 at the 2010 census, up from 762 in 2000.
-Emmanuel College is located here.
+Emmanuel University is located here.

 History

 Franklin Springs began in the 19th century as a resort spa, with the city incorporating in 1924.

 The Franklin Springs Institute opened there in 1919 as a high school, eventually shifting to postsecondary education and changing its name to Emmanuel College in 1939.

-On September 16, 2004 a magnitude 2 tornado moved north across the town of Franklin Springs, damaging or destroying numerous structures along its 3-mile path.)The city government building and the fire and police stations incurred significant damage, as did approximately 25 residences.
+On September 16, 2004, a magnitude 2 tornado moved north across the town of Franklin Springs, damaging or destroying numerous structures along its 3-mile path.
+The city government building and the fire and police stations incurred significant damage, as did approximately 25 residences.
 Franklin County Emergency Management reported 10 chicken houses, some housing as many as 30,000 chickens and valued at more than $100,000 each, were destroyed.
 This was part of the Hurricane Ivan tornado outbreak.